What we believe

 In order to become a member of St. Patrick Parish it is necessary to make an appointment with Deacon Frank.
 He will give you lots of information about the parish.
 Please call to set up an appointment: 783-5535

-New Members are welcomed by our Welcoming committee and invited to a free morning Brunch, held twice a year.
+New Members are welcomed by our Welcoming committee and invited to a free morning Brunch, held once a year.
 Everyone is encouraged to become involved in an event that is suitable for your talents.

 The History of Saint Pat’s, from 1949 through today . . .